kbrooks13/Last_Homework/README.md

  This code should be able to create a 'Seq' object that accepts a DNA sequence (a string).
  The code allows the counting of kmers of a defined size and of size 'k'.
- Pandas is used to find all possible k and the associated number of observed and expected kmers Seaborne is used to make a graph of the proportion of ech kmr observed Linguistic complexity is the observed kmers/possible kmers A script to thoroughly test each function could be used.
+ Pandas is used to find all possible k and the associated number of observed and expected kmers.
+ Seaborne is used to make a graph of the proportion of ech kmr observed.
+ Linguistic complexity is the observed kmers/possible kmers.
+ A script to thoroughly test each function could be used.
 I could not do this part, but I would have used Sublime to test different numbers ( a decimal, a negative number, maybe a 0 and 1000) to make sure this code worked for eveything.
 If it were applied to another file it should be able to work wihtout a problem.